MadInc63/10_coursera/README.md

 # Coursera Dump

-The script collects information about the courses from the site www.cursera.org and stores the result in a xlsx format file.
+The script collects information about the courses from the site www.coursera.org and stores the result in a excel format file.

 # How to use